w3f/polkadot-wiki/docs/glossary.md

 ## Finality

 The property of a block that cannot be reverted.
 Generally, created blocks are not final until some point in the future - perhaps never, in the case of "probabilistic finality".
-The Polkadot relay chain uses a deterministic finality gadget known as [GRANDPA](#GRANDPA-consensus-algorithm).
+The Polkadot Relay Chain uses a deterministic finality gadget known as [GRANDPA](#GRANDPA-consensus-algorithm).

 ## Finality Gadget